tornede/py_experimenter/README.md

 ## General Workflow

-To actually execute the `PyExperimenter` the following steps are necessary:
+The following steps are necessary to execute the `PyExperimenter`:
-1. The [experiment configuration file](#experiment-configuration-file) has to be created, defining the database provider and the table structure.
+1. Create the [experiment configuration file](#experiment-configuration-file), defining the database provider and the table structure.
     - In case the database provider is `MySQL`, additionally a [database configuration file](#database-configuration-file) has to be created.
-3. The general [experiment function](#defining-the-experiment-function) has to be defined.
+3. Define the [experiment function](#defining-the-experiment-function), computing the experiment result based on the input parameters.
-4. Next, the [experiments can be executed](#executing-the-pyexperimenter), writing the results into the database table.
+4. [Execute the experiments](#executing-the-pyexperimenter), writing the results into the database table.
-5. Finally, the results of different experiment configurations can be viewed in the database table, or [extracted to a LaTex table](#obtain-table).
+5. Finally, the results of different experiment configurations can be viewed in the database table, or [extracted to a LaTeX table](#obtain-results).

-In the [`examples` folder of the repository](examples/), you can find examples for most of the functionality explained here.
+Detailed examples of most functionality can be found in the [`examples` folder of the repository](examples/).
 A complete example of the general usage of `PyExperimenter` can be found in [examples/example_general_usage.ipynb](examples/example_general_usage.ipynb).

 ---